cwngan/cu2m-backend/README.md

 flask --app flaskr run --debug
 ```

-# Coding Conventions
+# Development Conventions
-1. Use the following command to format your code.
+1. Use `black` for code formatting.
+Use the following command to format your code.
 You can also setup auto formatting in Visual Studio Code (install "Black Formatter" from Microsoft).
 ```bash
 black .
 ```
-2. Use the following command to lint your code.
+2. Use `ruff` for code linting.
+Use the following command to lint your code.
 You can also setup auto linting in Visual Studio Code (install "Ruff" from Astral Software).
 ```bash
 ruff check
 ```
-3. Fix your errors linted by linter automatically with this.
+3. Fix your errors linted by linter automatically with the following command.
 Note that some errors have to be fixed manually.
 ```bash
 ruff check --fix
 ```